Marvel Collectors' Item Classics: Publication history

-The reprints were generally in serial order, with occasional skips; missing, for instance, are The Fantastic Four #5-6, already reprinted in Fantastic Four Annual #2-3 (1964–1965); #11, already partly reprinted in Annual #3; #12, never reprinted at the time; #19, reprinted in heavily edited form in the 1967 promotional one-shot America's Best TV Comics; and #25-26, reprinted in Fantastic Four Annual #4 (1966).
+The reprints were generally in serial order, with occasional skips; missing, for instance, are The Fantastic Four #5–6, already reprinted in Fantastic Four Annual #2–3 (1964–1965); #11, already partly reprinted in Annual #3; #12, never reprinted at the time; #19, reprinted in heavily edited form in the 1967 promotional one-shot America's Best TV Comics; and #25–26, reprinted in Fantastic Four Annual #4 (1966).

-The covers of issues #1-11 each reprinted two to four covers of the comics reprinted inside.
+The covers of issues #1–11 each reprinted two to four covers of the comics reprinted inside.
 Issues of The Incredible Hulk were not reprinted in full, but generally as chapters spread across two to three issues apiece.

 Marvel's Greatest Comics

 With issue #23 (Oct.
 1969), the series changed its title and reduced its page-count to 52, exchanging its Hulk stories for shorter "Tales of the Watcher" vignettes.
-They and such incidentals as pin-ups were replaced by Captain America stories from Tales of Suspense in #25-28.
-Afterward, the comic reprinted two Fantastic Four stories each issue, usually with a Human Torch and Thing feature from Strange Tales, before becoming a standard 36-page comic with #35 (June 1972), reprinting Fantastic Four stories, at the then-regular price of 20 cents.
+They and such incidentals as pin-ups were replaced by Captain America stories from Tales of Suspense in #25–28.
+Afterward, the comic reprinted two Fantastic Four stories each issue, usually with a Human Torch and the Thing feature from Strange Tales, before becoming a standard 36-page comic with #35 (June 1972), reprinting Fantastic Four stories, at the then-regular price of 20 cents.

 The series ran through #96 (Jan.
 1981), reprinting a truncated, 23-page version of the 34-page Fantastic Four #116.